How is Adidas different from its competitors | Adidas Marketing Strategy

 SEO Strategy of Adidas

-The team mainly focuses on data and targeting personas that help in guaranteeing the expected results and ensuring that the changes are profitable.
+The team mainly focuses on data and targeting personas that help guarantee the expected results and ensure that the changes are profitable.

 When it comes to social media, Adidas and groups are pretty active, especially on Facebook and YouTube channels.
 On these platforms, the brand posts promotional videos of its latest products and services.